discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 Start the phase on <Skill name="legendaryassassinstance" />.<br/>
 Instant burst with <Skill name="citadelbombardment" /> and <Skill name="chillingisolation" /> under <Skill name="impossibleodds" />.<br/>
 Swap to <Skill name="legendaryrenegadestance" /> while moving behind the boss, then use <Skill name="shacklingwave" />, <Skill name="deathstrike" /> and another <Skill name="chillingisolation" />.<br/><br/>
-Avoid the knock back with <Skill name="unrelentingassault" />, once to the corner swap to staff and use <Skill name="mendersrebuke" /> if needed to phase the boss.
+Avoid the knock back with <Skill name="unrelentingassault" />, once in the corner swap to staff and use <Skill name="mendersrebuke" /> if needed to phase the boss.
 <InformationBlock title="Tips">
 - You can cancel <Skill name="unrelentingassault" /> with a weapon swap and a dodge to prevent the wave to knock you down.
 </InformationBlock><br/><br/><br/><br/><br/>